Making Cabbage Kofta Curry or Cabbage Dumplings in Tomato Gravy

 - Make big lemon-sized balls out of them.
 Keep on a plate.

 - Heat oil for deep frying.
 Drop these balls one by one into a medium hot oil.
 Don't overcrowd.
-Fry 4-5 balls at a a time.
+Fry 4-5 balls at a time.
 Turn them occasionally.
 Fry till they turn golden brown.
 Place them on an absorbent paper towel.
 These are the koftas.

-Making the tomato Gravy:
+Making the Tomato Gravy:

 - Soak cashew nuts in half a cup milk.